FluffyCodeMonster/farscope_project_entry/README.md

 ## Setup and Dependencies

-To guarentee your system is using python3 run the following command within your terminal.
+To guarantee your system is using python3 run the following command within your terminal.
 `sudo apt-get install python-is-python3`

 To install all package dependencies run the following command.